Sandamele/ems/Readme.md

 ```

 # Database
-Using MYSQL
+- Using MYSQL
-The credentials are in ./backend/.env.development
+- The credentials are in ./backend/.env.development

-# Frontend
+# Frontend Instructions
 Go to frontend
 ## Requirement
 - Nextjs 14.0.1 Page Router